Our governors and members help to make us a successful NHS foundation trust by making sure we meet the needs and expectations of our patients.

 Simon Yu Tan: elected July 2018

 Yu Simon TanHaving worked in health research in the public sector and managed projects at the NHS National Institute for Health Research, I have good understanding of the well-being of patients and I care deeply about patients.

-I chair 3 voluntary organisations that serves the local communities, providing support to a large group of patients and helping them with various complex difficulties, including advocacy and representation.
+I chair three voluntary organisations that serve the local communities, providing support to a large group of patients and helping them with various complex difficulties, including advocacy and representation.
 I am here to support the patients with my professional experiences from the health sector, which span two decades.

 Marcia Da Costa: elected July 2018

 Marcia Da Costa headshotMy professional background is in the social work profession; having practiced adult, children and families social work and safeguarding since the 1970’s.
 I worked to senior management and specialist level.
 I hold a CQSW and MSc degree.
 My voluntary experience goes back many decades, while working full time.
 For 15 years I pioneered a 'not-for-profit' organisation in Waterloo providing services for the homeless, now supporting some living in their home, and aid their rehabilitation.
 I work with organisations supporting young people to divert them from gun, knife crime and gangs.
 I also support elderly Caribbean WWII war veterans.

 I enjoy being a new public governor for Guy’s and St Thomas’.
 As a people’s person I listen to service users.
 Also wanting to support the Directors and hard working hospital staff, by ensuring excellent patient centered services are at the forefront of the planning and implementation of policies, procedures and service delivery.

 Annabel Fiddian-GreenA healthcare communications consultant for much of my working life, I have worked closely with major pharmaceutical companies, physicians and patients/patient groups.